wasi-shah/Docker-AKS/12 c#/Readme.md

     opt.UseInMemoryDatabase("TodoList"));
 ```

-Now, Create a controller in Controller folder [Controllers\TodoController.cs]
+Now, Create a controller in the Controller folder [Controllers\TodoController.cs]
 ```
 using Microsoft.AspNetCore.Http;
 using Microsoft.AspNetCore.Mvc;